-As Dr. Richard Dressler and colleagues write, AAC systems can help children “express their most basic wants and needs, contribute to the interactions and conversations around them, and feel empowered as… contributing member[s] of society.”
+As Dr. Richard Dressler and colleagues write, these systems help children “express their most basic wants and needs, contribute to the interactions and conversations around them, and feel empowered as… contributing member[s] of society.”

-PTS Makes AAC Evaluation and Implementation More Accessible and Affordable
+PTS Makes AAC Evaluation and Implementation Accessible and Affordable

 Large caseloads.
 Shrinking budgets.
 Limited resources.
-Schools often have trouble giving students the AAC services they need and federal law mandates, starting with “a functional evaluation of the child in the child’s customary environment.”
+Up against these constraints, schools often have trouble giving students the AAC services they need and federal law mandates, starting with “a functional evaluation of the child in the child’s customary environment.”

-PTS’ services include bringing AAC assessments and interventions within reach of more schools in New Jersey, Delaware, and southeastern Pennsylvania.
-We’re offering access to our extensive network of trained and credentialed AAC speech/language pathologists on an as-needed, contracted basis.
+But PTS brings AAC assessments and interventions within reach of more schools.
+We’re offering access to our extensive network of trained and credentialed AAC speech-language pathologists on an as-needed, contracted basis.

-PTS’ AAC specialists possess academic expertise in communication disorders and practical experience in obtaining and using AAC technologies.
-They are fully equipped to help your students reach their highest communication potential.
+PTS’ AAC specialists possess academic expertise in communication disorders and practical experience obtaining and using AAC technologies.
+They’re fully equipped to help your students reach their highest communication potential.

 - Observing and interacting with students to assess their current communication level, visual and auditory perceptual skills, motor skills, and cognitive processes.

-- Seeking input from key individuals—teachers, occupational therapists, physical therapists, family members, and other IEP team members—who work with a student.
+- Seeking input from key individuals such as teachers, occupational therapists, physical therapists, family members, and other IEP team members—who work with a student.

-- Weighing such relevant factors as medical diagnoses, medications, recent changes in communication and behavior, and the student’s interests and personality.
+- Weighing relevant factors like medical diagnoses, medications, recent changes in communication and behavior, and the student’s interests and personality.

 - Choosing assistive technologies or trial devices with an eye toward available supports as well as what has and hasn’t worked in past interventions.

-- Providing teachers and family the training and consultation essential for establishing students’ consistently successful communication.
+- Providing teachers and family essential training and consultation for establishing students’ consistently successful communication.